 Ensure the butter is combined into the dry ingredients properly otherwise you will end up with sandy dust, not crumble.
 It needs to be the perfect balance of wet and dry so ensure you follow the ratios in the recipe card accurately.
 It should be like slightly sticky clumps of crumble.
 If you use cold butter and your crumble feels a little dry, you can add a splash of milk or cream to bring it together.

 The trick is to follow the tip above with making the crumble correctly with butter AND then cooking it at a slightly lower temperature for longer (180C/350F) so the fruit will break down a bit and produce nice juices and sauce with the cornflour and the crumble will be golden and crisp.
 If the oven is too hot the crumble will darken quickly and the fruit filling will not break down and become juicy.

 This is fine, but without adjusting the sugar levels you will end up with a bland filling.
 We would recommend doubling the sugar in the filling and adding a splash of lemon juice to lift the flavour.

 The surface of the crumble should be evenly golden brown and the fruit filling should have broken down a bit and will be bubbling up around the edges of the dish.
 If you put it in a small but deep dish, the times will vary, so make sure to keep an eye on it.

-Yes, absolutely.
-We’ve tested this recipe in family size and for couples or a single portion.
+- If you make a smaller version, it will take less time - around 30 minutes.
 Divide the recipe by 4 and use a smaller dish (we’ve used a dish which measures 4 ½" across and 250ml/1 cup in volume) and it takes less time to cook.
-It took 30 minutes it took for us.
+It took 30 minutes to cook for us.